fedecarg/node-express-app/README.md

-## AWS Fargate + Node
+## Find a Property in North London

-This repository demonstrates the use of AWS Fargate, Docker, Node.js and Express.js.
+This repository demonstrates the use of Docker, Node.js and Express.js.

 ### Install